thaliaarchi/tty37-docs/tty37.md

 ## Definitions

-- Space and mark are the signals corresponding to 0 and 1 bits, respectively.
+- Space and mark: The signals corresponding to 0 and 1 bits, respectively.
   Producing such a signal is spacing or marking.
   \[Type figure 15]\[Catalog p26]
+- Codebar and code level: Function bars have 8–11 codebars, each with a tine for spacing or marking.
+Code levels seem to be the levers for implementing their functions, though the terms are used somewhat interchangeably.

 ## Extant machines